 Representation minimization

 The algorithms implemented in Nancy are rooted in mathematical properties of the result of an operation which can be derived regardless of its shape, before the computation is performed.
-In particular, the parameters TT, dd and cc that are necessary to have a finite the representation of the result.
+In particular, the parameters , and that are necessary to have a finite the representation of the result.
 On one hand these are critical enablers for algorithms, on the other they may be pessimistic, and make us compute a larger representation than needed.

 In turn, when this result is used as an operand of a following operation, these overestimated parameters are used to further overestimate the following result, and so on obtaining the effect often referred to as state-space explosion.